SteamedPears/compsec-pres/index.md

 1. Visibility of activity status
 1. History of actions and changes on artifacts
-1. Flexiple representation of information
+1. Flexible representation of information
 1. Rules and constraints
 1. Planning and dividing work between users
 1. Capturing, sharing, and discovery of knowledge
-1. Verifcation of knowledge
+1. Verification of knowledge

 # Task-Based Evaluation